prevention-icon

 • Move furniture away from walls for easier testing of moisture levels and sounds

-• Clear away items located in wet areas, around and underneath sinks, pipes in kitchens and bathrooms
+• Clear away items located in wet areas, around and underneath sinks, and pipes in kitchens and bathrooms

-• Trim back overgrown vegetation such as branches to enable easier access to exterior walls
+• Trim back overgrown vegetation, such as branches, to enable easier access to exterior walls

 • Store firewood and timber away from your house and in a dry environment